 As global trade policies evolve, their ripple effects are no longer confined to supply chain or import-dependent industries.
 Tariffs on vehicles, parts and building materials are now directly increasing claim costs across personal and commercial lines of insurance – most notably in auto and homeowners coverage.
 For insurance organizations, this shift demands more than observation – it calls for recalibrating internal processes, pricing models, vendor strategies and risk management frameworks.
-Below you will find a breakdown of the latest tariff announcements affecting insurers and key actions to take to combat the major impacts they may have on your organization.
+Below you will find a breakdown of the impact of tariffs on the insurance industry and key actions to take to combat the major impacts they may have on your organization.

 What the data tells us: Tariffs are driving claims inflation